Vikaslakkacs/object_tracking_yolo_deepsort_V1/README.md

 **Later versions includes customizations and optimizations according to requirements**

 *This project is to detect and track object especially a person from CC camera or body worn camera etc.,*
-> This ideally is to add another layer of security
+> This ideally is to add another layer of security.